-What Are the Most Common Types of Mason?Masons work with concrete, stone, and brick, installing retaining walls, patios, chimneys, and building homes.
+What Are the Most Common Types of Professional Mason?Masons work with concrete, stone, and brick, installing retaining walls, patios, chimneys, and building homes.
 Even small features, such as a pathway or accent wall using a stone veneer, can vastly improve the curb appeal of your home.
 The primary mason specialties include:

 - Stonemasons work with natural and manufactured stone as well as veneer products.
 They use their expertise to build the facades on homes, interior and exterior walls and flooring to match the look and design needed.